aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/api_guide.rst

 If ``tag`` not provided, will try to use the newest tag tracked by ``save_checkpoint``.

-Note that the checkpoint to be loaded must have the same model parallel degrees as in current use, and if ZeRO-1 optimizer is used, must use the same data parallel degress.
+Note that the checkpoint to be loaded must have the same model parallel degrees as in current use, and if ZeRO-1 optimizer is used, must use the same data parallel degrees.

 ::